- 5 Key Challenges Faced by Children with Phonological Disorder

 5. Developmental Issues With Language

-If your child has been experiencing signs of a phonological disorder for years, there may be issues with language comprehension and development.
-They may face problems forming longer sentences, understanding context, and developing a foundational knowledge base of the language.
+If your child has been experiencing signs of a phonological disorder for years, there may be language comprehension and development issues.
+They may face problems forming longer sentences, understanding context, and developing a foundational language knowledge base.

 There are essential cues that parents should be aware of when determining whether their kids have a phonological disorder.